samchon/mutex/README.md

 [![Downloads](https://img.shields.io/npm/dm/mutex-server.svg)](https://www.npmjs.com/package/mutex-server)
 [![Build Status](https://github.com/samchon/mutex-server/workflows/build/badge.svg)](https://github.com/samchon/mutex-server/actions?query=workflow%3Abuild)

+Virtual critical section in the network levle.

 The `mutex-server` is an npm module that can be used for building a mutex server.
-When you need to controll a critical section on the entire system level, like distributed processing system using network communications, this `mutex-server` can be a good solution.
+When you need to control a critical section on the entire system level, like distributed processing system using network communications, this `mutex-server` can be a good solution.